gartwork/crm2/PhoneGap Desktop Opening an Existing Project.md

 You may drag a file or folder anywhere onto the PhoneGap Desktop's interface to trigger the Create new PhoneGap project or Add existing PhoneGap project options.

 ![Add New Project Dialog](https://raw.github.com/phonegap/phonegap-app-desktop/master/docs-assets/open/docs-open-existing.png)

+## Adding an existing project

+Once you have selected the folder that contains a valid existing project, it will be added to the PhoneGap Desktop's interface.